ALEXLOOP & IC-705 INITIAL LOOK

 The standard AlexLoop (aka WalkHam) has a small plastic tuning box with a tuning dial at the bottom at the case.
 The newer and updated version has a much better tuning arrangement with a very clearly marked dial located on the front face of the tuning box and a helpful tuning LED.

-The only trouble is, you have to buy the "AlexLoop HamPack" to get the new tuning box which means you might be buying a backpack when you don't really want or need to.
+The only trouble is, you have to buy the "AlexLoop HamPack" to get the new tuning box which means you might be buying a backpack when you don't really want or need to, at a total cost of almost £600.
 My trusty LowePro BP-150 has been great for me, but I've no choice but to accept the backpack which comes with the updated loop.